-In the simulations, the sensor is placed at an altitude of 1.35 km, which corresponds to the peak in the liquid water content, and we prescribe a half-power beamwidth of 1° at all frequencies (30 to 200 GHz).
+In the simulations, the sensor is placed at an altitude of 1.35 km, which corresponds to the peak in the LWC, and we prescribe a half-power beamwidth of 1° at all frequencies (30 to 200 GHz).
+The choice of a 1° beamwidth allows some impact of beam spreading for more realistic results.
+While achieving a 1° beamwidth at 30 GHz would require a large (>1 m) aperture, the point of these simulations is to look at the signature and not immediately be constrained by potential implementations.
+In the next phase, when frequency choices for a retrieval algorithm are considered, simulations at appropriate beamwidths, which may be tailored to specific frequency choices, will be performed.
 The spectrum is sampled at 2-GHz intervals.
 The Monte Carlo standard error is set to 0.2 K; however, there are some points at high optical depth that converge rapidly but get stuck at the saturation temperature.
 While the Monte Carlo error for the I component of the Stokes vector for these points is below the standard error threshold, the error in Q (polarization difference) remains high.
 Future modifications to the Monte Carlo integration will take the convergence of Q into account.
-To remove these anomolous points, spectra are processed with a three-element median filter, but some artifacts can remain at the edges of spectral line features or when consecutive frequencies are saturated.
-The ice water content is not varied in the present work, and the peak amount of ice is extreme for Arctic mixed-phase clouds.
+To remove these anomalous points, spectra are processed with a three-element median filter, but some artifacts can remain at the edges of spectral line features or when consecutive frequencies are saturated.
+The ice water content is not varied in this paper, and the peak amount of ice is extreme for Arctic mixed-phase clouds.
 However, simulations comparing icy and no-ice scenarios differ by no more than 1 K.